zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Livy: Hmm, fascinating.

 Nicholas: It is, isn’t it?
-We follow the timeline o f human history from one room to the next.
+We follow the timeline of human history from one room to the next.
 See?
 This room is devoted to ancient hist ory and ancient civilizations.

 Livy: Is there a gift shop?